AnarDocs/LibSocWiki/pages/Socialist_Burkina_Faso.md

   so bad even Sankara acknowledged it.
-- Given Sankara's taking of power through a coup and failure to properly decentralise power, he was [easily vulnerable](Hydra_Hypothesis "wikilink") to being deposed in another coup.
+- Given Sankara's taking of power through a coup and failure to properly decentralise power, he was [easily vulnerable](Hydra_Hypothesis.md "wikilink") to being deposed in another coup.
 - Unlike other Marxist-Leninist governments, the government failed to reduce the country's large illiteracy problem, having fired thousands